Prescription Drugs Addiction Causes & Symptoms

 According to the general kind of substance, the following are some indications of prescription drug abuse:

--Opioid painkillers: As previously said, one of the largest drug issues the United States is currently dealing with is the overuse of opioids.
+Opioid painkillers: One of the biggest drug problems in the United States is the overuse of opioids.
 Constipation, slowing breathing, a feeling of disorientation, lack of coordination, and nausea are a few examples of physical symptoms.
 Also possible is drowsiness.
-The more opioids are used, the more likely it is that the person would experience the pain that opioids were designed to relieve.
+The more opioids a person uses, the more likely they are to feel the pain that opioids are meant to relieve.
 There are withdrawal symptoms associated with opioids that can reveal drug use.
 Opioid withdrawal symptoms can include uncontrollable jerks, vomiting, diarrhea, discomfort, restlessness, cold flashes, and seizures.

--Sedatives: Sedatives, especially prescription anti-anxiety drugs, can cause physical symptoms such as tiredness, slurred speech, difficulties focusing and remembering, slower breathing, difficulty walking, and dizziness.
+Sedatives, especially prescription anti-anxiety drugs, can cause physical symptoms.
+These include tiredness, slurred speech, and trouble focusing.
+You may also have memory issues, slower breathing, difficulty walking, and dizziness.
 Both poor judgment and uncontrollable tics or motions could happen.

--Stimulants: Anxiety, jitteriness, or agitation are possible early indications that someone is using stimulants.
-The use of stimulants like amphetamines can also be indicated by the fact that they tend to lose their appetite, have an elevated body temperature, and have an erratic heartbeat.
+Stimulants: Anxiety, jitteriness, or agitation are possible early indications that someone is using stimulants.
+Stimulants, like amphetamines, have noticeable signs.
+These signs include loss of appetite, increased body temperature, and an irregular heartbeat.
 People who abuse stimulants frequently endure unexplained weight loss and may even have seizures.

 What Are The Legal Consequences Of Abusing Prescription Drugs?

--Opioids – Often used as medicines because they contain chemicals that relax the body and can relieve pain.
-For example, medications containing oxycodone such as Oxycontin, and Percocet, and those containing hydrocodone such as Norco.
+Opioids are often used as medicines because they contain chemicals that relax the body and can relieve pain.
+For example, medications containing oxycodone, such as OxyContin and Percocet, and those containing hydrocodone, such as Norco.

--Stimulants – A drug that excites any bodily function, but more specifically those that stimulate the brain and central nervous system.
-Stimulants induce alertness, elevated mood, wakefulness, increased speech, and motor activity, and decrease appetite such as methylphenidate (Ritalin, Concerta, others), dextroamphetamine and amphetamine (Adderall XR, Mydayis), and dextroamphetamine (Dexedrine), used to treat attention-deficit hyperactivity disorder (ADHD) and certain sleep disorders.
+Stimulants are drugs that increase activity in the body.
+They mainly affect the brain and central nervous system.
+Stimulants induce alertness, elevated mood, wakefulness, increased speech, and motor activity, and decrease appetite, such as methylphenidate (Ritalin, Concerta, others), dextroamphetamine and amphetamine (Adderall XR, Mydayis), and dextroamphetamine (Dexedrine), used to treat attention-deficit hyperactivity disorder (ADHD) and certain sleep disorders.

 What Are The Signs Someone Is Abusing Prescription Drugs?